crate/crate-clients-tools/BACKLOG.md

 - [ ] Add item about Admin UI
 - [ ] Add item about `psycopg3`
 - [ ] Connect: Add more properties, like `schema`
+- [ ] ETL: There is pandas, but not Dask/Coiled

 ## Iteration +2
 - [ ] Refer to more artefacts/resources